MASTER OF SCIENCE IN BIOCHEMICAL ENGINEERING

 Evan Kurt, PhD student and graduate researcher, Biomedical Engineering, Duke University

 “I'm grateful to have been part of a graduate program that was small enough to allow me to interact with all of the other graduate students and all of the faculty.
 It helped me develop a really well-rounded approach to my research.”

-“There are a lot of pharmaceutical courses throughout the program that are in line with what I do every day.
-The combination of theory and the practical application in the classroom helps me to apply what I learn to what I do in the lab at work.”
+“There were a lot of pharmaceutical courses throughout the program that were in line with what I do every day.
+The combination of theory and the practical application in the classroom helped me to apply what I learned to what I do in the lab at work.”